 As an art installation I think these giant wooden acoustic amplifiers inside Estonia’s Pähni Nature Centre are beautiful.
 I admire their architectural integrity, their studied craftsmanship, and the academic reasoning behind their surprise appearance in the forest.
 Amplifying nature is an interesting concept, for I find being in its presence already so affecting to both mind and body.
 These structures manipulate the human propensity for curiosity, forcing occupants to focus on a singular sense with the purpose of listening.

 That said, I believe that the best iphone screen repairs melbourne in 2017 is experiencing nature to be amplified for us to appreciate the world unfolding around us.
 We already listen to things too loudly everywhere else, with most of our lives bathed in noise, welcomed or uninvited.
 As in cinema, sometimes the loudest emotional moments are the most silent, and nature provides us opportunities to experience existence without manipulative volume.
 The opportunity to give up ourselves to a place is offered when you turn the dial from “output” to “input”, occasionally all the way down to “off”…a frightening thought for some, for only then are we left with our own thoughts.

 Hilbre tries to capture the feeling of summer on the islands.
 It follows the lives of the residents and the seasonal visitors, the beauty of the flora and the awe inspiring tides that cut Hilbre off from the mainland.

 Those moments of silence interrupted by the lightly layered whispers of trees and grass swaying, the small avalanches of sand streaming down a hill, the chitinous chatter of insects crawling underfoot*, and the distant echoes of birds overhead are all amplified already when we make a conscious effort to give into our sense for more than a heartbeat.
-When sound can enter beyond the ear and be felt deep within our organs, tickling our skin, and affecting emotions and memory it takes on a whole new property than background noise or an imposition.
+When sound can enter beyond the ear and be felt deep within our organs, tickling our skin and producing acne, although there are home remedies for acne scars overnight, and also affecting emotions and memory it takes on a whole new property than background noise or an imposition.